ityuryukanov/power_network_clustering/README.md

-# Power System Spectral Clustering
+# Power System Spectral Clustering and Partitioning

 ## Overview
-This repository contains the companion MATLAB code for the PhD dissertation [1]:
+This repository contains the companion MATLAB code for the PhD dissertation [1] and some related later publications.

-Ilya Tyuryukanov, "Graph Partitioning Algorithms for Control of AC Transmission Networks: Generator Slow Coherency, Intentional Controlled Islanding, and Secondary Voltage Control", PhD Thesis, Delft University of Technology, 2020.

 The repository is organized as an object-oriented MATLAB toolbox, in which MATLAB classes unite groups of methods related to different topics or use cases.